blockchainamm/minor_pentatonic_scale_synth/README.md

 E5   : 659.2551
 Fs5  : 739.9888

-The frequencies in Hz of notes in the Fs4 minor blues scale in descending order Fs5  : 739.9888
+The frequencies in Hz of notes with Fs4 as root note minor blues scale in descending order Fs5  : 739.9888
 E5   : 659.2551
 Cs5  : 554.3653